 No Power = No Trouble

 The key to safe basic house wiring is always keeping in mind that electricity packs a big, and deadly, punch.
-Even the most trained professional takes their life in their hands if they don’t follow basic safety procedure.
+Even the most qualified electricians risk their lives if they don’t follow basic safety procedure.
 The best preventative measure you can take, whether you’re installing basic electrical wiring, or just examining the wiring you do have, is to always make sure the power is turned off from the get go.
 Whether you’re re-wiring your entire home or just replacing a faulty outlet, be sure to take a trip to the control panel and cut the power to the area you’re working on.

 Know Your Electrical Code